matthurne/jclouds-gridfs-blobstore/README.md

 # Usage

 First, add a dependency to your build file.
-Releases will be published to [Bintray JCenter](https://bintray.com/bintray/jcenter).
+Releases are published to [Bintray JCenter](https://bintray.com/bintray/jcenter).
 See the [changelog](CHANGES.md) for the latest version.

 Gradle: